cljsrn/cljsrn-org/src/index.md

 ### Re-Natal

-[Re-Natal](https://github.com/drapanjanas/re-natal) is the most popular and most actively developed.
-The consensus on #cljsrn slack channel is that it's probably the way to go.
-It supports up-to-date versions of React Native, Reagent and Om Next, iOS and Android, Figwheel, and has a nice way to require native packages and static images.
+[Re-Natal](https://github.com/drapanjanas/re-natal) is the original and most-referenced stack for building with ClojureScript and React Native, but it is no longer actively developed and is behind React Native by several minor versions.

 ### Krell